“We thrive on conflict, opposition… everything”: The story of MCR’s Three Cheers For Sweet Revenge

 Recorded in Bay 7 studios in North Hollywood in Los Angeles, Three Cheers For Sweet Revenge was made for $200,000 – a meagre outlay by 2004 major label standards.
 Legend has it that Gerard would often record his vocals in his smalls because of the heat, while an assortment of porn DVDs and Stanley Kubrick’s 1971 dystopian classic, A Clockwork Orange, played in the background.
 The band stayed in the Oakwood area near Beverly Hills, as a deliberate ploy to remind them just how different they were from everyone else, of how the glitz, glamour and garishness of Hollywood was the antithesis of what they stood for.
 The experience could not have been much more contrasting to the two-week blitz they spent making their debut album back home on the East Coast with Thursday’s Geoff Rickly – less than four months into being a band.
 This time it was serious.
 And their purpose was crystal clear.

 “We all felt like outcasts,” Gerard explained of the thematic spine bonding the record’s ideas.
 “That’s what brought us together.
 We thrive on conflict, opposition… everything.
 I’ve always felt like that.
 At first it was us versus New York City.
-Then it felt like the band versus America.
-Now it’s us versus the world.
+Then it felt like the band vs. America.
+Now it’s us vs. the world.

 “This record is revenge for us,” he added, “on all the people that said we would never succeed.
 We thought we could get even for all the shit that’s happened to us in our lives.
 Revenge that could mean we could break out.
 Most of all, revenge on all the people who never believed in us.
 It led to this extreme confidence, where I felt like nothing could touch us.
 Nothing anyone said could hurt me when I was in this band.”

-That sense of vengeance and violence is felt no more sharply than on the band’s trailblazing lead-single, I’m Not Okay (I Promise).
-It was the last song to be written for the record, finding Gerard writing about his high school experiences for the first time.
+That sense of vengeance and violence is felt no more sharply than on the band’s trailblazing lead single, I’m Not Okay (I Promise).
+It was the last song penned for Three Cheers For Sweet Revenge, finding Gerard writing about his high school experiences for the first time.
 “I just wanted somebody to love me [back then],” he confessed, self-deprecatingly.
 Thanks to the now-iconic Marc Webb-directed music video (actually the second one made, following a more standard, live footage montage version for its initial release) the song, and by extension the band, became an outlet for a generation of music fans who could relate to its simple sentiments of defiance and emotional honesty.

 At the start of 2005, My Chemical Romance were the main support act when fellow emo torchbearers Taking Back Sunday played Brixton Academy in London.
 By the end of that year, they would sell out two nights as headliners themselves, following a summer in which Gerard Way needed a personal bodyguard to protect him throughout a legendary trek around the U.S. on Warped Tour.
 As the momentum of the album’s subsequent singles Thank You For The Venom, Helena and The Ghost Of You catapulted them on to magazine covers and ubiquitous radio and music television airtime, My Chemical Romance became a bona fide phenomenon.
 Their shows were marked by a fervour seen maybe once in a generation, with fans copying the dark make-up, striped attire and straightened locks of their idols onstage.
 They were nominated in four separate categories at the 2005 Kerrang!
 Awards, scooping the big prize for Best Album – defeating the might of Green Day’s American Idiot, no less.
 This was a cultural awakening on an unprecedented scale, and it was fuelled by the fans.